Guga-CL/jellyfin-plugin-endpoint-exposer/Readme.md

 Work in progress, not ready for use

 ### Information about Jellyfin Plugin Development
-- Skeleton Plugin.cs loads with no issues
+- Plugin.cs Skeleton loads with no issues, this is the starting point.

 #### Objective
 **Expose a secure HTTP endpoint** that accepts a JSON payload and writes a file in the local disc.